ruge0326/naye-react-native-app/app/README.md

 # Welcome to React Native App!

-It is a basic React App realtime app.
+It is a React Native Realtime App.

 # Stack

-- React
+- React Native
 - Typescript
 - Tailwind
+- NativeWind
+- Windstitch

 # References